timothynegron/snail/README.md

 ### About

-A algorithm that arranges the elements of a two dimensional array into a new one dimensional array traversing clockwise.
+An algorithm that arranges the elements of a two dimensional array into a new one dimensional array traversing clockwise.

 ### Codewars Link